-Vegetation communities within the Study Area were mapped according to Holland (1986) when possible.
+Vegetation communities within the Project site were mapped according to Holland (1986) when possible.
 Deviations in nomenclature were made when existing habitat descriptions did not accurately characterize the vegetation communities present.
 As such, certain vegetation communities were named based on the dominant plant species present.
 Plant communities were mapped in the field directly onto a 200-scale (1"=200") aerial photograph.
 A vegetation map is included as Exhibit 5.
 Representative site photographs are included as Exhibit 6.

-2.1.3 Special-Status Plant Species and Habitats Evaluated for the Study Area
+2.1.3 Special-Status Plant Species and Habitats Evaluated for the Project Site

-A literature search was conducted to obtain a list of special-status plants with the potential to occur within the Study Area.
+A literature search was conducted to obtain a list of special-status plants with the potential to occur within the Project site.
 The CNDDB was initially consulted to determine well-known occurrences of plants and habitats of special concern in the region.
 Other sources used to develop a list of target species for the survey program included the CNPS online inventory (2022) and the MSHCP (Dudek 2003).

-The Study Area is not located within the MSHCP Narrow Endemic Plant Species Survey Area (NEPSSA) or the Criteria Area Plant Species Survey Area (CAPSSA).
+The Project site is not located within the MSHCP Narrow Endemic Plant Species Survey Area (NEPSSA) or Criteria Area Plant Species Survey Area (CAPSSA).
 As such, focused plant surveys are not required pursuant to the MSHCP.

-Although the Study Area is not located within a MSHCP plant survey area, the plant surveys were performed to identify any special-status plants as part of the CEQA analysis.
-Based on this information, vegetation profiles and a list of target sensitive plant species and habitats that could occur within the Study Area were developed and incorporated into a mapping and survey program to achieve the following goals: (1) characterize the vegetation associations and land use; (2) prepare a detailed floristic compendium; (3) identify the potential for any special-status plants that may occur within the Study Area; and (4) prepare a map showing the distribution of any sensitive botanical resources associated with the Study Area, if applicable.
+Based on this information, vegetation profiles and a list of target sensitive plant species and habitats that could occur within the Project site were developed and incorporated into a mapping and survey program to achieve the following goals: (1) characterize the vegetation associations and land use; (2) prepare a detailed floristic compendium; (3) identify the potential for any special-status plants that may occur within the Project site; and (4) prepare a map showing the distribution of any sensitive botanical resources associated with the Project site, if applicable.